Skip to main content

 2. Uniform Prudent Management of Institutional Funds Act, Utah Code Ann. §§ 51-8-101—604.

 4. State Money Management Council, Utah Admin.
-Code r.
-628.
+Code R. 628.

-3. DEFINITION
+3. Definitions

-4. PROCEDURE
+4. Procedures

 1. General Provisions

-2. Selection of investments shall be made with the exercise of judgment and care, under circumstances then prevailing, which persons of prudence, discretion, and intelligence would ordinarily exercise in the management of their own affairs, not for speculation but for investment, considering the safety of their capital, as well as the expected benefits to be derived and the duration for which such investment is to be made.
+2. Selection of investments shall be made with the exercise of judgment and care, under the circumstances then prevailing, which persons of prudence, discretion, and intelligence would ordinarily exercise in the management of their own affairs, not for speculation but for investment, considering the safety of their capital, as well as the expected benefits to be derived and the duration for which such investment is to be made.

-1. the protection and safety of principal;
+1. Protection and safety of principal.

-2. Authority
+2. Authority and Responsibilities

-3. Investment Committee
+3. Finance Committee

 2. the vice president for Finance and Administration;